Top 10 Roy Buchanan Songs

 #5 – Five String Blues

 What made 1973’s Second Album a certified gold seller was the collection of high-quality tunes like ‘Five String Blues.”
-The wailing opening was met with what sounded like violin distortion before it shred into some serious blues.
+The wailing opening was met with what sounded like violin distortion before it shredded into some serious blues.
 Before the song is over, the laid-back lyrics kick in with a few phrases before Buchanan’s harmonic pinches take over the song again.
 As a musician, this was Buchanan at his best, knowing how to adjust the mood of a song as if on a whim.

 #4 – Pete’s Blues

 Released in 1972, Roy Buchanan was a debut album featuring Buchanan’s guitar genius.
 “Pete’s Blues” was a bluesy number that influenced the Middle East and was a passionate squeal that contrasted beautifully against the slow backbeats.
 Allowing the harmonics of the instruments to dictate the musical storyline, Buchanan was a master of turning his guitar into the star of any melodic performance.
-Even if the most gifted vocalist sings a song, if the musical instruments fail to deliver quality, it’s a waste of talent.
+Even if the most gifted vocalist sings, if the musical instruments fail to deliver quality, it’s a waste of talent.

 #3 – Roy’s Bluz